Nonlinear reduced basis using mixture Wasserstein barycenters: application to an eigenvalue problem inspired from quantum chemistry: Introduction

 The outline of this article is as follows.
-In Section~\ref{sec:prelim}, we present the settings of this work, namely we present the eigenvalue problem of interest, and we detail a few preliminaries on the Kolmogorov $n$-width, as well as on optimal transport and Wasserstein barycenters.
-In Section~\ref{sec:kolmogorov} we prove estimations for the Kolmogorov $n$-width in different settings: with a linear approximation, with a Wasserstein transport metric, as well as a Wasserstein-type metric for mixtures.
-In Section~\ref{sec:nonlinearRB}, we present the nonlinear reduced basis method, composed of an offline and an online stage.
+In Section~\ref{sec:prelim}, we present the settings, namely we present the one-dimensional eigenvalue toy problem we mainly focus on in this work, and we detail a few preliminaries on the Kolmogorov $n$-width, as well as on optimal transport and Wasserstein barycenters.
+In Section~\ref{sec:kolmogorov} we state our main theoretical results about the estimations for the Kolmogorov $n$-width of the set of solutions of the one-dimensional toy problem, in different settings: with a linear approximation, with a Wasserstein transport metric, as well as a Wasserstein-type metric for mixtures.
+Our results are similar in spirit to those proved of~\cite{Ehrlacher2020-ef}, with the specificity that we focus on solution sets stemming from parametrized electronic structure calculation problems and that we consider the mixture Wasserstein metric~\cite{Delon2020-wk,Dusson2023-ah}, in addition to the exact Wasserstein and $L^2$ metrics.
+The proofs of the theoretical results are postponed to Section~\ref{sec:proofs}.
+In Section~\ref{sec:nonlinearRB}, we present the nonlinear reduced basis method proposed in this work, which consists of an offline and an online stage.
+Let us emphasize that, despite the fact that we only illustrate its numerical behaviour on the one-dimensional toy problem mentioned above, the proposed numerical strategy can in principle be adapted to solve realistic electronic structure problems in any dimension.
+This is the focus of ongoing work.
+The main novelty of the approach, in particular compared to the one proposed in~\cite{Ehrlacher2020-ef} is that, in the online phase, we use an energetic variational principle to determine the solution of the nonlinear reduced order model.
 Finally, we present numerical results in Section~\ref{sec:num}.